 Alternative treatment options

 Sometimes penicillin is substituted with oral amoxicillin suspension due to its better taste, which is also available in the form of chewable tablets.
-Standard regimen is a 10-day course, three times per day (although there is some evidence that once per day regimen is of comparable effectiveness).
+The standard regimen is a 10-day course, three times per day (although there is some evidence that a once per day regimen is of comparable effectiveness).

 The penicillin-allergic individuals may be treated with erythromycin, azithromycin or clarithromycin.
-However, approximately one third of patients do not complete treatment with erythromycin due to drug-induced adverse reactions.
-Furthermore, extensive use of these antimicrobial drugs can result in community-wide increase of erythromycin-resistant beta-hemolytic group A streptococcus.
+However, approximately one-third of patients do not complete treatment with erythromycin due to drug-induced adverse reactions.
+Furthermore, extensive use of these antimicrobial drugs can result in a community-wide increase of erythromycin-resistant beta-hemolytic group A streptococcus.

 Certain studies suggest that azithromycin administered at a dose of 60 mg per kilogram of body weight in children or given for 3 days at a dose of 500 mg per day in adults may be more effective than other treatment schemes in eradicating and curing streptococcal tonsillopharyngitis.
 There is also a factor of improved compliance to the treatment.

 In conclusion, albeit several antimicrobial drugs appear to be effective in eradicating Streptococcus pyogenes present in the throat, the current recommendation is still a 10-day course of penicillin, or erythromycin for patients that are allergic to penicillin.